btgould/btgould/README.md

 ## About Me
-Hello, my name is Brendan Gould.
+ECE Ph.D. student at Georgia Tech studying controls.
+I earned my undergraduate degrees in Computer Science and Mathematics from the University of Colorado Colorado Springs.
+My research background is in algorithmic game theory, and I like to study problems where engineered systems interact with human agents.

-- I'm currently a Computer Science / Mathematics double major at the University of Colorado Colorado Springs
+**Research interests**: Game theory, controls, human-machine interaction

-- I’m interested in how technical tools can be used to solve real world problems
+**Advisors**: Dr. Sam Coogan and Dr. Kyriakos Vamvoudakis

 ## Contact Info
- - Email address: bgould2@uccs.edu
+ - Email address: bgould6 at gatech dot edu
  - LinkedIn Profile: https://www.linkedin.com/in/brendan-gould-922a11221/